-Starting the discussion - you could kick-start discussion among the students by delivering an assembly around a particular value (the one chosen by the staff maybe).
+Starting the discussion - you could kick-start discussion among the pupils by delivering an assembly around a particular value.
 You could give examples about how they could put the value into action - for instance if the value is Environmental Awareness, Teamwork, Responsibility, or Respect (for the environment) the suggestion could involve picking up rubbish around the school or in a local litter black spot.
 You could adopt a local monument and keep it clean.
-You might also agree a plan to reduce their own use of single-use plastics at school and outside school.
+You might also agree a plan to reduce the use of single-use plastics at school and outside school.